graphql-java/graphql-java-page/content/documentation/master/subscriptions.md

 date: 2018-09-09T12:52:46+10:00
 draft: false
 tags: [documentation]
-weight: 120
+weight: 107
-description: Subscriptions
+description: Graphql subscriptions allow you subscribe to a reactive source and as new data arrives
+             a graphql query is applied over that data and the results are passed on.

 ---
 # Subscriptions

 ## Subscription Queries

-Graphql subscriptions allow you subscribe to a reactive source and as new data arrives then a graphql query is applied over that data and the results are passed on.
+Graphql subscriptions allow you subscribe to a reactive source and as new data arrives a graphql query is applied over that data and the results are passed on.

 See http://graphql.org/blog/subscriptions-in-graphql-and-relay/ for more general details on graphql subscriptions.